Vegas quiet, California beaches packed as global COVID-19 cases close to 3 million

 - China reports just 3 new virus cases, no new deaths for the 12th day in a row

-There were more than 965,000 confirmed cases of COVID-19 in the United States around 4 a.m. on Monday, according to Johns Hopkins University.
+There were more than 965,000 confirmed cases of COVID-19 in the United States around 6 a.m.
+Eastern on Monday, according to Johns Hopkins University.
 There have been more than 54,000 deaths in the U.S. and more than 206,000 deaths worldwide.

 For most, the virus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness or death.